FAQs

 - ACT-SO stands for Afro-Academic, Cultural, Technological, and Scientific Olympics.
 It is a vibrant platform where high school students from diverse backgrounds can showcase their skills and talents.
 With categories ranging from visual arts and business to performing and culinary arts, there is something for everyone.
 For more information, visit the ACT-SO website.

-- Do You Have to Register for the Convention to Attend ACT-SO?
+- Do you have to register for the National Convention to attend ACT-SO?

-- While registration is not mandatory, we highly value your participation and encourage you to register for both the convention and ACT-SO.
+- While registration is not mandatory, we highly value your participation and encourage you to register for the National Convention and ACT-SO.
 Your presence makes a difference!

 - Not all competitions are open to the public.
 The following competitions are exclusively for registered guests: